laurent22/syswide-cas/README.md

 to trust, however it still does not allow programatic addition of several directories and files containing root CAs.

-This module enables loading custom CAs to be used _in conjunction_ with the node bundled root CAs. syswide-cas will auto load root CAs is from the file `/etc/ssl/ca-node.pem` if it exists.
+This module enables loading custom CAs to be used _in conjunction_ with the node bundled root CAs. syswide-cas will auto load root CAs from the file `/etc/ssl/ca-node.pem` if it exists.

 ## Installation